 - GMAW process cannot be used in an open area since the volatile moving air affects the shielding gas protection.

-- GMAW process can be used for welding a variety of nonferrous and ferrous metals such as aluminum, copper, nickel, and their alloys, and ferrous metals iron, steel, stainless steels, etc. This versatility makes it a preferred process in most of the engineering industries.
+- Gas Metal Arc Welding process can be used for welding a variety of nonferrous and ferrous metals such as aluminum, copper, nickel, and their alloys, and ferrous metals iron, steel, stainless steels, etc. This versatility makes it a preferred process in most of the engineering industries.

 - GMAW process can be easily automated and is adaptable for robotic welding, and is very popular in mass production industries like the automobile industry and consumer goods industry.